br197/portfolio-broundtree/docs/assignments/assignment2.md

 ### Brittle/Unclear Observations:

 What should the order of the account setup process be?
+The verification step seemed to be too late in the flow.
+May have to change the ordering of the steps to improve use experience in creating an account.